wxy20850606/wxy20850606.github.io/content/posts/2025/08/productivity-level.md

 ---
 # 7 Levels of Productivity

-In the past, I always admired people who could do things consistently.
+In the past, I always admired people who could stay consistent.
-But now, I find myself getting better and better at it too.
+But now, I realize I’m getting better and better at it too.

-I used to have weeks or even months of unproductive periods.
+I used to fall into weeks — even months — of unproductive periods.
+For example, I didn’t write for almost half a year in 2024, when I was affected by the election.

 Now, I feel I no longer need willpower to push myself.
+Consistency is becoming natural.

 To explain, I’ll use two of my own habits — **weight training (physical)** and **writing (mental)** — to show how I’ve grown through the **7 Levels of Productivity** I’ve discovered.